 Meet Dear Smartphone

 Jane’s interests are both in media and telecommunications.
 While at AT&T/Bell she became interested in the future of telephony and digital technologies.
 She then pursued this interest as a post-doc at the Institute of Transportation Studies, UC Irvine.
-Her primary research has been on the diffusion of innovation- specifically the adoption rates for electric vehicles, home shopping, home delivery and like services.
-She has co-authored more than a dozen academic papers on these topics in transportation and marketing journals (list available upon request).
-The majority of her research is on new technology and the social and cultural issues that speed or hinder adoption.
-Her experience with public opinion surveys led her to write an early and seminal paper on the smartphone mobility and passive tracking.
+Her primary research has been on the diffusion of innovation- specifically the adoption rate for electric vehicles, home shopping, home delivery and like services.
+She has co-authored more than a dozen academic papers in transportation and marketing journals (list available upon request).
+The majority of her research is on new technology and how social and cultural issues influence adoption.
+Her experience with public opinion surveys led her to write a seminal paper on smartphone mobility and passive tracking.

 Jane has worked at the London Business School (UK) as a researcher and at UCLA as a transportation planner.
 At UCLA she developed both the “BruinGo” and the “Read and Ride” campaign; the latter anticipated that commuters would recapture work and leisure time with WiFi.
 She also created campaigns to encourage safer pedestrian and bicycle travel.
 More recently, she has worked on the social factors surrounding the adoption of autonomous vehicles.
-Most of these transportation topics are synthesized in her 2014 book called “Aging in Suburbia” and through a monthly blog.
+Most of these transportation topics are synthesized in her book called “Aging in Suburbia” and through a monthly blog, continuous since 2014.

 “DearSmartphone,” the advice column, and Instagram site @dearsmartphone continue Jane’s interest in mobility and the diffusion of innovation.
-She pairs the larger picture within a communications framework.
-They are user driven sites that invite public discussion and discourse on how smartphones shape our travel, relationships, and social attention.
+These are user driven sites that invite public discussion and discourse on how smartphones shape our travel, relationships, and social attention.